hapax/hapax.github.io/fun.md

 - [Haskell](https://www.haskell.org/) is probably the most beautiful programming language in the noosphere.
-It has a reputation for difficulty, since a lot of abstract mathematics is baked into it, but there are many excellent and free resources for learning it.
+It has a reputation for difficulty, since a lot of abstract mathematics is baked into it, but there are many excellent and free resources for learning it, such as:
-For instance,
   - [Learn You a Haskell](http://learnyouahaskell.com/) for a quick-and-dirty intro;
   - [Real World Haskell](http://book.realworldhaskell.org/) for